stdombek/docs/content/en/docs/Metadata/Inventory/_index.md

 Note: Some actions in Inventory require permissions in other apps.
 For example, **View source** requires permissions in quickMARC.

+## Keyboard shortcuts

+Keyboard shortcuts allow you to perform actions in this app using the keyboard.
+See [Platform Essentials \> Keyboard shortcuts](../platform-essentials/keyboard-shortcuts/keyboardshortcuts/) for more information.

 ## Creating an instance record manually in FOLIO

 1. In the Inventory pane, click **Actions \> New**.